Augustus1110/SVG-Logo-Maker/README.md

  5. Submit a pull request detailing your changes.

 ## Collaborators
-This project was completed with guidance, assistance and collaboration from UC Berkeley Extension tutor, Robby Kurle.
-Only code sourced from EdX curriculum content was used for guidance.
+This project was completed with guidance and assistance from UC Berkeley Extension tutor, Robby Kurle.

 ## Tests
 This project includes automated tests to ensure the correctness of the SVG shape rendering.
 You can run the tests using the following command: `npm run test`